head + heART

 By Sandra Fenichel Asher

-Death Valley: A Love Story follows a doctor and a professor who find love for each other later in life.
+Death Valley: A Love Story follows therapists who find love for each other later in life.
 Unfortunately, their love story comes with an expiration date.
 Soon after Carol and David’s trip to Death Valley, David is diagnosed with leukemia.
-Months of chemotherapy and doctor’s appointments follow, with Carol supporting David and every step of the way.
-Based on actual journal entries, collages, and photographs, this story chronicles Carol’s journey through grief, love, and loss, and life after loss.
+Months of chemotherapy and doctor’s appointments follow, with Carol supporting David every step of the way.
+Based on actual journal entries, collages, and photographs, this story chronicles Carol’s journey through love, loss, grief, and life after loss.

 FESTIVAL LINEUP